-The PPT recommended that the corporate structure of the organization be that of an incorporated 501(c)3, not-for-profit member organization managed by a board of directors.
+The PPT recommended that the corporate structure of the organization be that of an incorporated 501(c)3, notfor-profit member organization managed by a board of directors.

 At the end of the NELAC meeting, a vote was held by the government officials in attendance that overwhelmingly confirmed that the NELAC Board of Directors should continue to work with INELA on pursuing options for working together.
 The INELA membership in attendance at the meeting unanimously endorsed this direction as well.
-Based on the outcome of the NELAC meeting, the PPT continued its work with the goal of having the transformed organization operational by the next meeting of these groups in January 2007.
+Based on the outcome of the NELAC meeting, the PPT continued its work with the goal of having the transformed organization operational by January 2007.